How To Be A Sustainable Hotel: Go Greener

 6. Minimize the waste

-A simple solution to decrease the consumption of bottled water: you can provide drinking water stations at some spots in your hotel so that the guests can recharge their bottles.
+A simple solution to decrease the consumption of bottled water: you can provide drinking water stations at some spots in your hotel so that the guests can refill their bottles.
 Also, this ensures happy guests.

 7. Change your menu and food supply